Where Do I Donate/Re-Home/Recycle?

 Brita Filters: https://www.brita.com/recycling-filters/

-Before then consider donating usable items.
-All bulk pickup is sent to the landfill, it’s not sorted for recycling.
-If items are too large to transport yourself, you can call Hope Family Thrift Store, Salvation Army, Goodwill, veterans group.
+Before bulk/trashing items consider donating usable items.
+Most bulk pickup is sent to the landfill, it’s not sorted for recycling.
+If items are too large to transport yourself, you can call Hope Family Thrift Store, Salvation Army, Goodwill, or a local veterans group.

 Clothes and shoes: church clothing closets or thrift stores such as

 Hope Family Thrift Store or The Ronald McDonald House.
-See https://alittlemore.green/2019/04/04/croaked-clothes-torn-textiles-hobbled-housewares/ for specific places on where to donate specific types of clothes and shoes, such as prom or business wear.
+Search https://alittlemore.green/2019/04/04/croaked-clothes-torn-textiles-hobbled-housewares/ for specific places on where to donate specific types of clothes and shoes, such as prom or business wear.

 Dog Food Packaging: Several companies have partnered with TerraCycle for FREE recycling of their products.
-Some examples include A Pup Above and Royal Canin, both available locally in Austin.
+Some examples include A Pup Above and Royal Canin, both brands are available locally in Austin.

 Chemicals: Austin Recycle & Reuse Drop-off Center